alpha-zero-one/alpha-zero-one.github.io/README.md

 - Development of Software and Applications

 Academic Background in Computer Science:
-- Mathematics and Data Science
+- Mathematics and Machine Learning
 - Visual Computing
 - Theoretical Computer Science